ncihtan/htan_missing_manual/open_access/introduction.md

 [!ref target="blank" text="cBioPortal"](https://www.cbioportal.org/)

-The HTAN Data Portal provides an overview of all publicly released data and links to:
+The HTAN Data Portal provides an overview of all released data.
+The Portal also provides links to:
 - CellxGene for visualization of single cell RNA-sequencing data
 - Minerva rendered images and stories.
 - Google BigQuery tables.